Beacon Fell Virtual Courses (Yellow, Middle, Score) 2024

 Virtual Orienteering Safety Aspects

-You are reminded that your take part in this activity at your own risk
+You are reminded that your take part in this activity at your own risk.
+Let someone know what you are doing.

 As with any countryside activity, there are various hazards that you need to be aware of and you need to take action to avoid these to remain safe.
 These include :